 What can I expect on Sunday morning?

 The Olympia Unitarian Universalist Congregation is a joyful and caring liberal religious community.
-We offer Sunday services that include moving, insightful sermons by our minister, guest speakers and lay-people of the church.
+We offer Sunday services that include moving, insightful sermons by our minister, guest speakers, and laypeople of the church.
 Our music is extraordinary and inspiring.
-Worship services are at 9:15 and 11:00 am and last about an hour.
-Following each service, all are invited to linger for coffee, tea, and conversation.
-Children are welcome, and after a story (part of the service), the children leave the sanctuary to take part in religious education programs.
+There is one Sunday service at 10:00 a.m. online on Zoom and in-person at OUUC.
+Services typically last about an hour.
+Following each service, all are invited to linger for coffee, tea, and conversation in virtual break-out rooms on Zoom.
+Children are welcome!
+When we meet in person, the children may leave the sanctuary to take part in religious education programs after the story portion of the service.

 How many members do you have?